eth-ait/spl/README.md

 # Structured Prediction Helps 3D Human Motion Modelling
-Code repository for our paper presented at ICCV '19.
+Code repository for [our paper](https://ait.ethz.ch/projects/2019/spl/) presented at ICCV '19.

+We provide data preprocessing scripts, training pipeline, evaluation and visualization tools.
+Model implementation and pre-trained models will come soon.

 ### Required packages
 We recommend creating a virtual environment and install the required packages by running: